Experience & Learning

 A lifelong learner, Don continues to study the art and science of selling.
 He also coaches sales teams and individuals to help them exceed their goals.
 Don was an adjunct professor, teaching sales and marketing courses at James Madison University, Old Dominion University and Thomas Nelson Community College.

-He went to the Virginia Military Institute way back when it was an all-male college, so his interactions with women were entirely social at that time.
-After graduation, Don served in the United States Air Force.
+He went to the Virginia Military Institute, where Don learned discipline and follow-through, both skills needed in the sales industry (and any profession).
+VMI also stresses integrity, which comes naturally to Don; it’s one of his core values.
+After graduation, he served in the United States Air Force.
 While he was in the Air Force, he attended the University of Missouri at Kansas City and obtained his Masters in Business Administration (MBA).
-Always an observant young man, he quickly realized there were women in the classroom.

-Don inherited the gene for sales and marketing from his parents.
+Don “inherited the gene” for sales and marketing from his parents.
 During high school, his mother owned a children’s clothing shop that prided itself on customer service.
 He saw how she handled her customers, and he paid attention.
-He later modeled his behavior after what he observed his mother doing during those formative years.
+He later modeled his behavior on what he observed his mother doing during those formative years.

 After leaving the United States Army, his father’s second career was a traveling salesman.
 That’s what they called them back in the 60s and 70s.
 He sold fasteners to the furniture and mobile home industry throughout Virginia, West Virginia and North Carolina.
 His dad would leave home each Monday morning, drive his route, see his customers, get their orders and return home on Friday afternoon.
 He liked his job and his customers liked him.
 He did well.
 This was long before faxes, email and cell phones, so the paperwork waited until he returned.

-Ralph Rogers, Butch Hutton and Joe Smith taught Don how to build strong relationships.
-Ed Polsak and Dave Dahlstrom showed him how to quickly develop good product knowledge of complex products.
-Jim Wilson showed Don Jim’s simple selling system and encouraged Don to pay attention to what he did and how he did it.
+Other colleagues and supervisors—Ralph Rogers, Butch Hutton and Joe Smith—taught Don how to build strong relationships.
+Colleagues Ed Polsak and Dave Dahlstrom showed him how to quickly develop good product knowledge of complex products.
+Jim Wilson, a sales trainer and coach, showed Don Jim’s simple selling system and encouraged Don to pay attention to what he did and how he did it.
 Don is also an avid reader of books on selling and listener of audios on personal development.
 He has put the best of what he’s learned in this book.